 The text prompt provides this guidance in text-to-image.

-Now we have a classifier-free diffusion process via conditioning, how do we control how much the guidance should be followed?
+Now we have a classifier-free diffusion process using conditioning.
+How do we control how much the AI-generated images should follow the guidance?

-Classifier-free guidance (CFG) scale is a value that controls how much the text prompt conditions the diffusion process.
-The image generation is unconditioned (i.e. the prompt is ignored) when it is set to 0.
-A higher value steers the diffusion towards the prompt.
+Classifier-free guidance scale (CFG scale) is a value that controls how much the text prompt steers the diffusion process.
+The AI image generation is unconditioned (i.e. the prompt is ignored) when the CFG scale is set to 0.
+A higher CFG scale steers the diffusion towards the prompt.